Maldives Idylls

 The seaplane runs daylight-only (06:30 to 16:00 local).
 The Maamigili Airport routing operates wider daily schedule including some evening connections, which makes Cinnamon Ellaidhoo materially more accessible than the seaplane-only Maldivian properties for long-haul evening Velana arrivals.
 International arrivals at Velana past 15:00 typically connect via the domestic-flight routing same-evening rather than airport-hotel-overnight; this is a structural value at the price-tier where the chain-luxury alternatives lack the domestic-flight infrastructure.

 Visa: most nationalities receive a 30-day free visa on arrival; passports must be valid six months past entry.
-The Tourism GST applies at 17 percent on the total-stay arithmetic; the Cinnamon all-inclusive plan typically includes this in the published rate.
+The Tourism GST applies at 17 percent on the total stay; the Cinnamon all-inclusive plan typically includes this in the published rate.

 Best time to visit